BenGitsCode/today-i-learned/life/about-me/laurpaik-about-me.md

     <!-- -   Arun and I didn't work out because I wasn't willing to move to bumblefuck Florida for him.
 Realizing this made me realize I wasn't in love with him anymore, and all of a sudden I didn't really want to have sex with him either because, I mean, Florida is a lot of effort for some booty.
 He said I emasculated him, but he didn't really want to be there for me either so I guess we're even. -->
     -   I'm trying to love myself more, so that's why I write all these TILs about life and check myself out in the mirror and watch imposter syndrome talks and go to November Project even though it's a cult. #selfcare
 -   Maybe there's a better word than `love` for what I'm describing, but that's how I'm going with this for now because who even really knows what love is tbh.
 Romance isn't love, but love can have romance.
 May edit the above bullet as I discover more about life.

+-   **I think I love myself more if I take a minute every day to look at myself naked in the mirror.** Bodies are beautiful.
+I forget that about myself a lot, especially when clothes don't fit properly.
+When I'm naked and I look at myself in the mirror, I remember I'm beautiful and sexy and cool and _human_.

 <!--
 -  **I don't think about my good exes as much as I think about Jason.** There's a lot I wish I could have told 18-year-old me, but I can't, so I told 나윤 the other day.
 She was so fucking cool about it.
 Six years ago I didn't even know if it counted as rape, and there were all those Republicans trying to define it for us. 나 is fifteen and when I told her I used to hate myself because I didn't know what to call it, she immediately said, "No, that's exactly what he did.
 He pressured you."
 I almost cried.
 She's so freaking wonderful, and I feel like I got six years' worth of anxiety and shit off my chest because I shared that with her and because of how she responded. **Obviously I still struggle and have a hard time in certain situations, but her saying that reminds me that I'm surrounded by people who love me and who will listen.** -->